yashmalik23/text-summarizer-notebook/README.md

 # text-summarizer-Jupyter-notebook
-Here are some visualizations of data training models using Keras LSTM
+Here are some visualizations of data training models using Keras LSTM and Tensorflow